ufukkulahli/practicing-docker/README.md

 * -t, --tty: allocates a pseudo-tty
 * -d, --detach: detached mode
 * -v, --volume: binds volumes between host and container

+COMMAND

+eg: bash (gives the bash of the container)

 When the container is run we see the message that invoked by the `CMD` command.
 Then the container stops.